liyong31/RALearning/README.md

 ---

-An full example of complete and well-typed DRA accepting non-decreasing sequence is given below:
+A full example of complete and well-typed DRA accepting non-decreasing sequence is given below:
 ```
 # Register Automaton
 alphabet: real, <